samuel-72/InterviewProblems/README.md

-# InterviewProblems
+# Problem Solving

-This repo contains interview questions and answers with explanation and intuitions
+This repo contains interview questions and their answers with explanation and intuitions about how to arrive at them.